ayush1997/visualize_ML/README.md

 If you want to contribute and add new feature feel free to send Pull request [here](https://github.com/ayush1997/visualize_ML)

 This project is still under development so to report any bugs or request new features, head over to the Issues page

+## Tasks To Do
+- [ ] Make input compatible with other formats like Numpy.
+- [ ] Visualize best fit lines and decision boundaries for various models to make **Parameter Tuning** task easy.

+	and many others!

 ## Licence
 Licensed under [The MIT License (MIT)](https://github.com/ayush1997/visualize_ML/blob/master/LICENSE.txt).